Kojobo/CreativePortfolio/content/portfolio/amabie.md

  <!--more-->

-I came across this 'challenge' while parousing through IDEO's blog (The Octopus) and thought it would be fun to design a supernatural entity with a few constraints tied in.
+I came across this 'challenge' while parousing through IDEO's blog (The Octopus) and thought it would be fun to design a supernatural entity with a few constraints tied in [^app].

-The design was made on a generation 1 iPad pro using the original Apple pencil and an app called Notability.

 The IDEO article is about a mythical sea creature from Japanese folklore, named Amabie.
 The 'challenge' element of this story is to come up with an idea for what Amabie looks like, provided a list of three constraints.
 The rules are that your Amabie must include:

-1. A Beak
+>1.
+A Beak
-2. Long-Hair
+>2.
+Long-Hair
-3. Fin-like Wings
+>3.
+Fin-like Wings
+>

-*"The rest is up to the artist.."*
+>*"The rest is up to the artist.."*

 After reading the instructions, I immediately started working on my Amabie design; I waited to read the rest of the article until *after* I finished my design, because I thought that the designers creations might unintentionally influence my Amabie's design.